PhantomInsights/mexican-government-report/README.md

 It is important to note that a `token` is not always a word, it can be a punctuation mark or a number.
 That's why we also save the `is_alpha` property so we can later filter out non-alphabetic tokens.

-We also saved the loweecase form of all tokens and lemmas so we don't have to do it everytime we want to process them with `pandas`.
+We also saved the lowercase form of all tokens and lemmas so we don't have to do it every time we want to process them with `pandas`.

 ### Text Entities